Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

 - Check the status of the high-speed network (HSN) and record the status before the procedure.

 - Review the following command examples.
-The command can be used to capture the required values from the HSM `ethernetInterfaces` table and write the values to a file.
+The commands can be used to capture the required values from the HSM `ethernetInterfaces` table and write the values to a file.
 The file then can be used to automate subsequent commands in this procedure.

   ```bash
   ncn-m001# cray hsm inventory ethernetInterfaces list --format json | jq -c 'map(select(.ComponentID|("x9000c3s0."))) | map(select(.Description == "Node Maintenance Network")) | .[] | {ID: .ID,xname: .ComponentID, MAC: .MACAddress, IP: .IPAddresses}' > blade_source.json